 The Teenage Cancer Trust’s head office on Oxford Street in Central London is a busy and exciting place to be, with a wide variety of teams working in fundraising, delivering our services for young people, communications and finance, we’re always on the lookout for brilliant people to come and give us a hand.

-You might be helping us to organise music events, working with our fundraising teams on projects or speaking to our incredible supporters.
-No matter what you end up working on in the office, you’ll be impacting our small and vibrant teams in a huge way.
-You never know, we might even give you some cake!
+Roles vary depending on our current needs, but could involvehelping us to organise music events, working on projects with our fundraising or marketing teams, supporting us to deliver services to young people or speaking to our incredible supporters.
+No matter what you end up working on, you’ll be impacting our small and vibrant teams in a huge way.

 Music and Festivals